kartik-venugopal/kartik-venugopal/README.md

 ### Hello ! 👋

-I'm Kartik Venugopal, a passionate software developer with a strong background in back-end Java programming (web services) and the Spring framework, with recent experience in Swift programming for native iOS / macOS apps.
+I'm Kartik Venugopal, a passionate software developer with a strong background in back-end Java programming, with recent experience in Swift programming for native iOS / macOS apps.

 ### My interests ###